Have you been injured in an accident that was not your fault?

 Road accident claims in Yaxley

-Regardless of whether you have been hurt in a car collision, or sustained an injury in a hit-and-run on Yaxley's roads, our specialist team are here.
-This road accident compensation guide sets out everything you need to know about what to do.Road accident claims
+Regardless of whether you have been hurt in a car crash, or sustained an injury in a hit-and-run, our specialist team are here.
+This road accident compensation guide sets out everything you need to know about making a claim.

 Have you have had an accident at work and your employer or another member of staff was liable?
 If so you may be able to claim compensation through your employer's liability insurance.

-Under a CFA, Yaxley injury claimants will also not have to pay any fees upfront.
+Yaxley injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Yaxley, Cambridgeshire and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Yaxley, Cambridgeshire and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?